Game of arrivals at a two queue network with heterogeneous customer routes: Proofs of Lemmas in Section

 We only provide here the arguments which were skipped while presenting the key steps of the proof of Theorem \ref{mainthm_inst1_eqpref} in Section \ref{sec_inst1_eqpref}.

 \textit{\textbf{Skipped details in the proof of Lemma \ref{lem:inst1eqprefcase1}:}}

-\textbf{Queue 2 has positive waiting time in $(0,T_f)$:}~By Lemma \ref{lem_queue1_and_2_idle_inst1_eqpref}, queue 1 must be empty at time $T_{1,f}$ and will stay empty in $[T_{1,f},T_f]$ since maximum arrival rate of class 2 users in $[T_{1,f},T_f]$ is $\mu_2\gamma<\mu_1$.
-Since a positive mass of class 2 users arrive in $(T_{1,f},T_{f}]$, queue 2 must have a positive waiting time at $T_{1,f}$.
-Otherwise the network will be empty at $T_{1,f}$ and every class 2 user arriving after $T_{1,f}$ will have a strict incentive to arrive at $T_{1,f}$.
-Also as queue 2 is the only queue serving in the network in $[T_{1,f},T_f]$, it must have a positive waiting time in $[T_{1,f},T_f)$.
+\textbf{Queue 2 has positive waiting time in $(0,T_f)$:}~By Lemma \ref{lem_queue1_and_2_idle_inst1_eqpref}, queue 1 must be empty at time $T^{(1)}_f$ and will stay empty in $[T^{(1)}_f,T_f]$ since maximum arrival rate of class 2 users in $[T^{(1)}_f,T_f]$ is $\mu_2\gamma<\mu_1$.
+Since a positive mass of class 2 users arrive in $(T^{(1)}_f,T_{f}]$, queue 2 must have a positive waiting time at $T^{(1)}_f$.
+Otherwise the network will be empty at $T^{(1)}_f$ and every class 2 user arriving after $T^{(1)}_f$ will have a strict incentive to arrive at $T^{(1)}_f$.
+Also as queue 2 is the only queue serving in the network in $[T^{(1)}_f,T_f]$, it must have a positive waiting time in $[T^{(1)}_f,T_f)$.

-By Lemma \ref{lem_inst1_eqpref_2rate_less_than_mu2}, in equilibrium, class 2 users arrive at queue 2 after passing through queue 1 at a maximum rate of $\mu_2$ in $[\tau_1(T_{1,a}),T_{1,f}]$.
-As a result, for queue 2 to have positive waiting queue at $T_{1,f}$, queue 2 must have positive waiting queue in $[\tau_1(T_{1,a}),T_{1,f}]$.
+By Lemma \ref{lem_inst1_eqpreF^{(2)}rate_less_than_mu2}, in equilibrium, class 2 users arrive at queue 2 after passing through queue 1 at a maximum rate of $\mu_2$ in $[\tau_1(T^{(1)}_a),T^{(1)}_f]$.
+As a result, for queue 2 to have positive waiting queue at $T^{(1)}_f$, queue 2 must have positive waiting queue in $[\tau_1(T^{(1)}_a),T^{(1)}_f]$.

-Now if $T_{1,a}=T_a<0$, then $\tau_1(T_{1,a})=0$ and the preceding argument implies queue 2 has positive waiting queue in $[0,T_{1,f}]$.
-On the other hand, if $T_a<T_{1,a}$, queue 1 must have a positive waiting time at $T_{1,a}$.
-As a result, class 2 users will arrive at queue 2 from queue 1 at rate $\mu_1>\mu_2$ in $(0,\tau_1(T_{1,a})]$ causing queue 2 to have a positive queue length in $(0,\tau_1(T_{1,a})]$.
+Now if $T^{(1)}_a=T_a<0$, then $\tau_1(T^{(1)}_a)=0$ and the preceding argument implies queue 2 has positive waiting queue in $[0,T^{(1)}_f]$.
+On the other hand, if $T_a<T^{(1)}_a$, queue 1 must have a positive waiting time at $T^{(1)}_a$.
+As a result, class 2 users will arrive at queue 2 from queue 1 at rate $\mu_1>\mu_2$ in $(0,\tau_1(T^{(1)}_a)]$ causing queue 2 to have a positive queue length in $(0,\tau_1(T^{(1)}_a)]$.

-The preceding argument implies queue 2 has a positive waiting time in the intervals $(0,\tau_1(T_{1,a})]$, $[\tau_1(T_{1,a}),T_{1,f}]$ and $[T_{1,f},T_f)$ and therefore the same is true in $(0,T_f)$. \qedsymbol
+The preceding argument implies queue 2 has a positive waiting time in the intervals $(0,\tau_1(T^{(1)}_a)]$, $[\tau_1(T^{(1)}_a),T^{(1)}_f]$ and $[T^{(1)}_f,T_f)$ and therefore the same is true in $(0,T_f)$. \qedsymbol

 \textbf{\textit{Skipped details in the proof of Lemma \ref{lem:inst1eqprefcase2}:}}